To book a comedian or for information on the best comedians, call or text (914) it’s-funny (914) 487-3866.

 Why do we mention gender?
 Women make up about a third of stand-up comedians but so many comedy shows are all men.

-We try very hard to make sure that our shows are balanced.
-By gender (and we don’t mean to exclude people who identify differently) and also by energy level, point of view, attitude, type of comedy and style.
-You don’t want three comedians in a row who look and sound the same and talk about the same things.
+We try very hard to make sure that our shows are balanced by gender and also by energy level, point of view, attitude, type of comedy and style.
+You don’t want three comedians in a row who look and sound the same and talk about the same topics.

-Our list of three dozen of the very talented top clean corporate comedians we’re thrilled to have in our shows (with their bios and videos):
+Three dozen top hilarious clean corporate comedians we’re thrilled to have in our shows (with biographies and videos):

 Add me to your mailing list